Tulu language: Tulu cinema

 The Tulu cinema industry is fairly small; it produces around five films annually.
 The first film, Enna Thangadi, was released in 1971.
 Usually these films are released in theatres across the Tulu Nadu region and on DVD.
-The critically acclaimed film Suddha won the award for Best Indian Film at the Osian's Cinefan Festival of Asian and Arab Cinema in New Delhi in 2006.
+The critically acclaimed film Suddha won the award for Best Indian Film at Osian's Cinefan Festival of Asian and Arab Cinema in New Delhi in 2006.
 As of 2015, Oriyardori Asal (2011) has been the most commercially successful Tulu film.
 Chaali Polilu is the longest-running film in Tulu film history, as well as the highest-grossing film in the Tulu film industry.
 It has successfully completed 470 days at PVR Cinemas in Mangalore.
 The 2014 film Madime was reported to be remade in Marathi, thereby becoming the first Tulu film to be remade in another language.
 Shutterdulai was the first remake in Tulu cinema.
 Eregla Panodchi is the second remake in Tulu cinemas.
 A suit for damages of Rs.
 25 lakh was filed against the makers of the Telugu film Brahmotsavam for copying the first 36 seconds of the song A...lele...yereg madme by Dr. Vamana Nandaavara found in the Deepanalike CD composed for the Siri channel.
 Prajavani reported that with its dubbing rights sold to Hindi for Rs.
 21 lakh, the 2018 movie Umil became the first Tulu movie to achieve the feat.
 Ashwini Kotiyan (Chaya Harsha) became the first female director in the Tulu industry after directing and releasing her first movie Namma Kudla.
 Brahmashree Narayana Guruswamy released on 2 May 2014 was the 50th Tulu film.
 Panoda Bodcha marked the 75th release anniversary of a Tulu film.
 The 100th Tulu movie Karne was released on 16 November 2018.

 Guddada Bhootha, a television series aired in 1990, was one of the successful ventures of Tulu entertainment.
 This mini-series has a suspense storyline based on a Tulu drama, showing the country life of Tulu Nadu region of India.
 It was one of the popular TV series of that time.
 This series has a very famous title song Dennana Dennana sung by B. R. Chaya.
 This song along with the music were used in Rangitaranga, a Kannada movie.